Mathias Gallo Cassarino: Biography

-Mathias is ranked 2nd on the official WPMF 140 lbs (63.5 kg) world ranking (March 2015).

-On 5 April 2015, Mathias won the Max Muay Thai 4 Man Silver Tournament, defeating the French Issam Arabat-Ziane in the semi-final and the Thai Puenyai Payyakka Mpan by KO R2 in the final.
+Gallo Cassarino was ranked 2nd on the official WPMF 140 lbs (63.5 kg) world ranking, as of March, 2015; and on 5 April 2015 won the Max Muay Thai 4 Man Silver Tournament, defeating Issam Arabat-Ziane in the semi-final and Puenyai Payyakka Mpan by knockout in round two.
+He went on to defeat Sasiprapa on 12 September 2015 in Barcelona.